Why Online Ordering is Making Call-In Ordering Obsolete

 But why have they moved away from phone ordering, and what does online ordering software offer that's different?
 What's in it for you?
-Besides the fact that, in the U.S., it's clear we're moving towards a broad shift to online or mobile ordering in general, with Amazon as king, here are some more reasons why you should drop your "traditional" call-in ordering model for an online ordering system.
+Besides the fact that, in the U.S., it's clear we're moving towards a broad shift to online or mobile ordering in general, here are some more reasons why you should drop your "traditional" call-in ordering model for an online ordering system.

 "Can you hear me now?"
-Not with online ordering - because you don't need to listen through a crackly connection for someone driving through a spotty zone.
+With a restaurant online ordering system, you don't need to listen through a crackly connection for someone driving through a spotty zone.
 We've all been there, but we shouldn't have to worry about misinterpreting orders.
 Phone calls increase the likelihood of a misunderstanding of a guest’s order.
-Online ordering helps prevent headaches and the possibility of classic he said/ she said situations, and if an order is inaccurate, point to the data trail behind it.
+Online ordering helps prevent headaches and the possibility of classic he said/ she said situations.
+If an order is inaccurate, point to the data trail behind it.
 No one can argue with data.

 Along those same lines, online ordering software helps you capture data for your customer relationship management system (CRM).
 We're proud to have the first robust CRM system for restaurants here at Toast, which captures credit card information, email address, phone number, and more, and organizes guests by their most recent visits, food and drink preferences, and even average tip spend.